 You may need one or the other.
 You may need both.
 However, when it comes to the question about the difference between a blog and a website, it is important to recognize just how much these things are capable of differing from one another.

-A couple of years back, I became very passionate, almost fanatic, about learning and teaching the science of attraction marketing.
-In case you want to learn as well, follow along, and you too will soon know how to attract new clients online.
+I'm very passionate, almost fanatic, about learning and teaching the science of attraction marketing; and has been for a couple of years now.
+In case you want to learn as well, feel free to follow along...

 Please log in again.
 The login page will open in a new window.
 After logging in you can close it and return to this page.